Alex Len: 2013–14 season

 Len was selected fifth overall by the Phoenix Suns in the 2013 NBA draft.
-Len was the second international-born player to be selected in that draft, behind the first overall selection in Canadian-born Anthony Bennett, as well as the highest-selected Ukrainian-born player to be drafted in the NBA, which was a record previously held by Vitaly Potapenko in 1996.
+Len was the second international-born player to be selected in that draft, behind the first overall selection in Canadian-born Anthony Bennett, as well as the highest-selected Ukrainian-born player to be drafted in the NBA, which was a record previously held by Vitalii Potapenko in 1996.
 He was also the first Suns player to be taken in the top 5 of an NBA draft since Armen Gilliam in 1987.
 Due to his ankle surgeries, Len did not join the Suns for the 2013 NBA Summer League.
 On July 12, 2013, Len had surgery on his right ankle due to a stress fracture.
 He signed with the Suns on August 29, 2013, and was cleared to practice with them by early September.

 Len made his NBA debut on November 1, 2013, at home in a close victory against the Utah Jazz.
 He sat out seven games before returning on November 19 against the Sacramento Kings.
 However, a day later, Len re-injured his left knee and missed over six weeks before returning on January 7 against the Chicago Bulls.
 Len had his first 10-rebound game in a 126–117 win over the Milwaukee Bucks on January 29, 2014.